Netflix/fast_jsonapi/README.md

 serializer.serializable_hash
 ```

-Custom attributes that only receive the resource are still possible by defining
+Custom attributes and relationships that only receive the resource are still possible by defining
 the block to only receive one argument.

 ### Customizable Options